SamKirsch10/recipes/docs/recipes/posts/Bread_Boule.md

 14. Fold the towel over the dough and let it proof at room temperature for 60 minutes (depending on the temperature of your house) until it has doubled in size.
 When you poke the dough, it should indent then slowly spring back.
 15. Preheat the oven to 475°F with a dutch oven inside for 45 minutes.
 16. Carefully flip the shaped loaf into the dutch oven (seam side will now be DOWN) and score the top with a few cuts or slices.
-17. Cover the dutch oven with the lid and bake for 30 minutes.
+17. Cover the dutch oven with the lid and bake for 20 minutes.
-18. Remove the lid and continue baking for another 20-25 minutes.
+18. Remove the lid and continue baking for another 25 minutes.
-19. Once baked, transfer the loaf to a wire rack to cool minimum 1 hour.
+19. Once baked, transfer the loaf to a wire rack to cool minimum 2 hours.